Shia Islam in the Indian subcontinent: Shah Abd al-Aziz

 By the end of the 18th century, influence of the Wahhabi movement led by Muhammad ibn Abd al-Wahhab had started to touch Indian shores through Indian Hajj pilgrims and clerics visiting Hijaz.

 In 1801 CE, Muharram procession in Srinagar was attacked by a Sunni mob after rumors spread that Shias were doing tabarra.
 The Pashtuns and extremists among the local Sunnis got together to attack the Shia neighborhood.
 They looted the belongings and raped the women.
 The British gazetteer of Kashmir notes:"In the times of the Pathans, the Shias were not allowed to enact the feast of Moharem.
-In the time of Abdullah Khan, who made himself independent of his master at Kabul, they attempted to celebrate, but were attacked and plundered, and their houses burnt; some 150 of them (for there were very few in the city) were collected, their noses pierced, and one string passed through them all, and thus linked together, they were made to perambulate the bazars".Shah Abd al-Aziz used to heavily criticise making of taziya and other arts associated with commemoration of Muharram, but he also authored a short treatise entitled Sirr al-Shahadatayn (سر الشہادتین), in which he described the commemoration of Muharram as God's will to keep the memory of Imam Hussain's martyrdom alive.
-He also said that the martyrdom of Imam Hasan and Imam Hussain was, in spirit, the martyrdom of the Prophet Muhammad.
+In the time of Abdullah Khan, who made himself independent of his master at Kabul, they attempted to celebrate, but were attacked and plundered, and their houses burnt; some 150 of them (for there were very few in the city) were collected, their noses pierced, and one string passed through them all, and thus linked together, they were made to perambulate the bazars".Shah Abd al-Aziz used to heavily criticise making of taziya and other arts associated with commemoration of Muharram, but he also authored a short treatise entitled Sirr al-Shahadatayn (سر الشہادتین), in which he described the commemoration of Muharram as God's will to keep the memory of Hussain's martyrdom alive.
+He also said that the martyrdom of Hasan and Hussain was, in spirit, the martyrdom of the Muhammad.
 He used to arrange public gatherings in Muharram himself.
-Rizvi describes:
+Rizvi said:

-"In a letter dated 1822 CE he wrote about two assemblies which he used to hold in his own house and considered perfectly legal from the Shari’a point of view.
+"In a letter dated 1822 CE he wrote about two assemblies which he used to hold in his own house and considered perfectly legal from the Shari'a point of view.
 One was held on the anniversary of Prophet Muhammad's demise and the other to commemorate the martyrdom of Imam Hasan and Imam Hussain on the tenth of Muharram or a day or two earlier.
 From four to five hundred and up to a thousand people gathered there.
 They recited durud.
 After the Shah's own arrival, the greatness of Imam Hasan and Imam Hussain, as related in the works of hadith, was described.
 The prophecies concerning their martyrdom, the circumstances that led to it and the wickedness of those who killed them were also recounted.
 The elegies on their martyrdom which Umm Salma and the companions of the Prophet had heard, were also described.
 Those dreadful visions, which Ibn Abbas and the Prophet's other companions saw relating to the Prophet's anguish at his grandson's tragic death, were also recited.
 The session concluded with the intoning of the Quran and fatiha over whatever food was available.
 Those who could recite a salam or an elegy melodiously did so.
 Those present, including Shah Abd al-Aziz, wept".

 But it was also in the 19th century that exclusionary puritanical and fascist revivalist movements started to emerge among both Hindus and Muslims.
 Muharram was limited to Shias only.